Rhode Island Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know

 What are health care forms called in Rhode Island?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In Rhode Island, the official name for this form is a durable power of attorney for health care.

 Who makes health care decisions for me in Rhode Island?